KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 It aims to let you downlaod youtube vidoes with ease.

+# Things remaining to do
+1. Add Graphs
+2. Add statistics button on main screens
+3. Add window management for graphs
+4. Reset and synchronize data files

 ## Features:
 1. Can download any youtube video from the URL